• Overview

 • Traffic, pedestrian, and bicycle improvements on Bellam Boulevard.

-• Ramp metering of the Sir Francis Drake Blvd on-ramp and signal timing on Sir Francis Drake Boulevard between US 101 and I-580.
+• Ramp metering of the Sir Francis Drake Blvd on-ramp and signal timing on Sir Francis Drake Boulevard between US 101 and I-580 .

-Four project alternatives.
+Three project alternatives.
 See the “Maps and Photos” tab for photographs and detailed maps.

 3. Why are there no connector alternatives in Larkspur?